-Blevins' impact on the profession includes over 45 presentations, 30 journal articles, and four books or book chapters - evidence of a highly productive professional career.
-Beyond these scholarly contributions, Blevins has developed and presented more than 25 courses on topics ranging from evidence based practice, literature searching for systematic reviews, online instruction, assessing information needs, and critical appraisal.
-She has served on countless committees within universities and has been active within the Mid-Atlantic and Midwest Chapters of the Medical Library Association, as well as being active at the national level, culminating in her tenure as MLA president.
+Blevins' impact on the profession includes over 45 presentations, 30 journal articles, and four books or book chapters - evidence of a highly productive professional career [4].
+Beyond these scholarly contributions, Blevins has developed and presented more than 25 courses on topics ranging from evidence-based practice, literature searching for systematic reviews, online instruction, assessing information needs, and critical appraisal.
+Beyond being active in professional associations, as noted previously, Blevins has served on countless committees within her institution.